SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 The training of the segmentation models was performed using a single-phase approach for the three UNet variants, namely the Standard UNet, CLAHE-UNet, and ASPP-UNet.
 In this setting, each model was trained in a single continuous phase without any separate pretraining or fine-tuning steps.
 All three networks were optimized using the Adam optimizer with a learning rate of $10^(-4)$ and $beta$ parameters of $(0.9, 0.999)$, with a batch size of 16.
 For stable convergence the ReduceLROnPlateau learning rate scheduler was applied with a factor of 0.5 and patience of 5 epochs.

-The Standard U-Net and CLAHE U-Net were both trained for 100 epochs without early stopping, as both models showed continued improvement throughout the entire training duration.
+The Standard UNet and CLAHE UNet were both trained for 100 epochs without early stopping, as both models showed continued improvement throughout the entire training duration.

 The ASPP-UNet training used early stopping with a patience of 15 epochs to reduce overfitting.
 Although the maximum number of epochs was set to 100, the training stopped after 67 epochs due to early stopping.
 Despite this shorter training time, the ASPP-UNet converged faster than the baseline models, demonstrating superior training efficiency.